tribblelab/lab_practices/molecular_protocols/RNeasyPlantMini.md

    **Note:** The volume of lysate may be less than 450 μl due to loss during homogenization.
 Precipitates may be visible after addition of ethanol.
 This does not affect the procedure.

 6. Transfer the sample (usually 650 μl), including any precipitate that may have formed, to an RNeasy spin column (pink) placed in a 2 ml collection tube (supplied).
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
-Discard the flow-through.
+Discard the flow-through into the waste container in the satalite accumulation area.

    **Reuse the collection tube in step 7.** If the sample volume exceeds 700 μl, centrifuge successive aliquots in the same RNeasy spin column.
-Discard the flow-through after each centrifugation.
+Discard the flow-through into the sink after each centrifugation.

    **Optional:** If performing optional on-column DNase digestion (see [“Eliminating genomic DNA contamination”](https://www.qiagen.com/de/resources/download.aspx?id=f646813a-efbb-4672-9ae3-e665b3045b2b&lang=en), page 26), follow Appendix D (page 84), steps 1–4, after performing this step.

 7. Add 700 μl Buffer RW1 to the RNeasy spin column.
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm) to wash the spin column membrane.
-Discard the flow-through. *Reuse the collection tube in step 8.*
+Discard the flow-through into the sink. *Reuse the collection tube in step 8.*

    **Note:** After centrifugation, carefully remove the RNeasy spin column from the collection tube so that the column does not contact the flow-through.
 Be sure to empty the collection tube completely.